 How important do you think music is to your creative process?

 Really important, the lyrics, the noise, the company.
-Walk around the city listening loud music its a perfect way to learn about the streets.
+Walking around the city listening to loud music is a perfect way to learn about the streets.

 Check out the Stinkfish website here, and check out his amazing Flickr stream here